asadsabir/World-Bank-Gini-Index/README.md

 ![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.017.jpeg) ![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.018.jpeg)

 Cause of Death, by injury, refers to the percent share of all deaths for all ages by intentional or unintentional injuries.
-The ALE plot seems to plateau or even decrease with this indicator until the 65th percentile mark which is about
+The ALE plot seems to plateau or even decrease with this indicator until the 65th percentile mark which is about 7\.4%.

-7\.4%.
 After that we see a sharp increase in the predicted Gini index.

 ### Population, total

 ![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.019.jpeg)![](reports/figures/readme/Aspose.Words.bd76c45c-511d-4d2a-8062-41716b796190.020.jpeg)

 This indicator counts all residents regardless of legal status or citizenship.
 The ALE plot suggests that there is an optimal level of population that keeps the Gini index low.
 A population higher or lower than that level, increases the Gini index.
-That level, which seems close the 55th to 65th percentile mark, is around 11,000,000 people.
+This aforementioned optimal level, which seems close the 55th to 65th percentile mark, is around 11,000,000 people.

 Average level of poverty (Poverty PCA 0)